 We started with a steel chassis, which was pretty much the foundations, and over the last 5 weeks we’ve built up to something which resembles a cabin.

-Once we had the sides up, it was a case of fixing the roof panels in place and making sure we had a structure which was water tight.
+Once we had the sides up, it was a case of fixing the roof panels in place and making sure we had a structure that was water-tight.
 As you can imagine, this was a pretty important step.
 Even though it’s currently summertime, we can always count on some trusty West of Scotland precipitation…

 Next up, it was time to get our larch cladding finish onto the exterior of the cabin.
 This really started to bring the cabin to life…

-We’re feeling proud to now have a structure which has been locally designed and built.
+We’re feeling proud to now have a structure that has been locally designed and built.
 Furthermore, with sustainable and locally sourced materials (wherever possible).